Types of communication

-You can print them out, add them to presentation slides, include them in your charts and infographics, send them as attachments in emails, or attach them to direct messages in team chat apps.
+You can print them out, add them to presentation slides, include them in your charts and infographics, send them as attachments in emails, or attach them to direct messages in team communication apps.

-So, she sends him an image of the world, parsed by 24 time zones, via an attachment in her chat app, to serve as inspiration for his work, and a reference to what she has envisioned for this blog post cover illustration.
+She sends him an image of the world, parsed by 24 time zones, via an attachment in the company’s business messaging app, to serve as a reference.

-A video is a form of visual communication that relies on a set of moving images to convey an idea or thought, or explain a concept.
+A video is a form of visual communication that relies on a set of moving images to convey an idea or explain a concept.

-You can use videos as training aids, as a way to introduce or explain new products or introduce an entire company to new hires.
+You can use videos as training aids, as a way to introduce or explain new products, or to introduce the company values to new hires.

-- A group of video tutorials, meant to help the onboarding of new hires by showing how to use the set of apps that are mandatory in a company.
+- A group of video tutorials can expedite the onboarding process by showing new hires how to use the set of apps that are mandatory in a company.

-- An introductory video about the company created by the HR department, also for the purpose of quicker onboarding of new employees.
+- An introductory video about the company can be created by the HR department, also for the purpose of hastening the onboarding process.